-Correcting unsightly conditions (such as wrinkles and sagging skin) is the specialty of Botox and Dermal Fillers.
+Correcting unsightly conditions (such as wrinkles and sagging skin) is the specialty of Botox injections and Dermal Fillers.
 These injections, given in a doctor’s office, can correct a variety of aging complications.
 From droopy skin to undersized lips, Botox and Dermal fillers can give a rejuvenated look without patients having to undergo invasive surgical procedures.

 However, there are significant differences between Botox and Dermal Fillers.
 So which product is right for you and your desired appearance?